Can I study the MAPP entirely at a distance/online? Or is some attendance required?

 I still have questions – where can I get more information?

-Please have a look at our current year’s (2020-21) Programme Handbook and our university course page to get a better idea of the detailed way the course is run.
-If afterwards you still have questions, please contact us via firstname.lastname@example.org or email@example.com.
+Please have a look at this past year’s (2021-22) Programme Handbook (opens PDF) and our university course pages (2 year track or 3 year track) to get a better idea of the detailed way the course is run.
+If afterwards you still have questions, please contact us via email@example.com or firstname.lastname@example.org.